bjornpagen/bjornpagen.com/desktop-linux-is-insecure/en_US.md

 Let's take an example of Chrome's browser.
 The GUI, HTML renderer, V8 JavaScript engine, browser extensions---all these parts of Chrome individually are heaping behemoths of code.
-So, all these components are seperated and live in different operating system processes, and can only speak to each other via an IPC mechanism.
+So, all these components are separated and live in different operating system processes, and can only speak to each other via an IPC mechanism.